stackitcloud/stackit-cli/docs/stackit_beta_cdn_distribution_update.md

       --blocked-ips strings                       Comma-separated list of IPv4 addresses to block (e.g., '10.0.0.8,127.0.0.1')
       --bucket                                    Use Object Storage backend
+      --bucket-credentials-access-key-id string   Access Key ID for Object Storage backend --bucket-password string                    Bucket-Password.
+Can be a string (deprecated) or a file path, if prefixed with '@' (example: @./secret.txt).
+Will be read from stdin when empty.
-      --bucket-credentials-access-key-id string   Access Key ID for Object Storage backend --bucket-region string                      Region for Object Storage backend --bucket-url string                         Bucket URL for Object Storage backend --default-cache-duration string             ISO8601 duration string for default cache duration (e.g., 'PT1H30M' for 1 hour and 30 minutes)
+      --bucket-region string                      Region for Object Storage backend --bucket-url string                         Bucket URL for Object Storage backend --default-cache-duration string             ISO8601 duration string for default cache duration (e.g., 'PT1H30M' for 1 hour and 30 minutes)